Remote sensing: Data processing

 Interpretation is the critical process of making sense of the data.
 The first application was that of aerial photographic collection which used the following process; spatial measurement through the use of a light table in both conventional single or stereographic coverage, added skills such as the use of photogrammetry, the use of photomosaics, repeat coverage, Making use of objects' known dimensions in order to detect modifications.
 Image Analysis is the recently developed automated computer-aided application that is in increasing use.

-Object-Based Image Analysis (OBIA) is a sub-discipline of GIScience devoted to partitioning remote sensing (RS) imagery into meaningful image-objects, and assessing their characteristics through spatial, spectral and temporal scale.
+Object-Based Image Analysis (OBIA) is a sub-discipline of GI-Science devoted to partitioning remote sensing (RS) imagery into meaningful image-objects, and assessing their characteristics through spatial, spectral and temporal scale.

 Old data from remote sensing is often valuable because it may provide the only long-term data for a large extent of geography.
 At the same time, the data is often complex to interpret, and bulky to store.
 Modern systems tend to store the data digitally, often with lossless compression.
 The difficulty with this approach is that the data is fragile, the format may be archaic, and the data may be easy to falsify.
 One of the best systems for archiving data series is as computer-generated machine-readable ultrafiche, usually in typefonts such as OCR-B, or as digitized half-tone images.
 Ultrafiches survive well in standard libraries, with lifetimes of several centuries.
 They can be created, copied, filed and retrieved by automated systems.
 They are about as compact as archival magnetic media, and yet can be read by human beings with minimal, standardized equipment.

 Generally speaking, remote sensing works on the principle of the inverse problem: while the object or phenomenon of interest (the state) may not be directly measured, there exists some other variable that can be detected and measured (the observation) which may be related to the object of interest through a calculation.
 The common analogy given to describe this is trying to determine the type of animal from its footprints.
 For example, while it is impossible to directly measure temperatures in the upper atmosphere, it is possible to measure the spectral emissions from a known chemical species (such as carbon dioxide) in that region.
 The frequency of the emissions may then be related via thermodynamics to the temperature in that region.